GabeScott/standard-works-vault/General Conference/2013 October - Come, Join with Us.md

 # Come, Join with Us

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the October session of the 2013 General Conference*

+>*Regardless of your circumstances, your personal history, or the strength of your testimony, there is room for you in this Church.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/come-join-with-us?lang=eng)

 Once there was a man who dreamed that he was in a great hall where all the religions of the world were gathered.
 He realized that each religion had much that seemed desirable and worthy.

-He met a nice couple who represented The Church of Jesus Christ of Latter-day Saints and asked, “What do you require of your members?”
+He met a nice couple who represented The Church of Jesus Christ of Latter-day Saints and asked, “What do *you* require of your members?”

-“We do not require anything,” they replied.
-“But the Lord asks that we consecrate all.”
+“*We* do not require anything,” they replied.
+“But the *Lord* asks that we consecrate all.”

 The couple went on to explain about Church callings, home and visiting teaching, full-time missions, weekly family home evenings, temple work, welfare and humanitarian service, and assignments to teach.